locaweb/heartcheck-redis/README.md

 ## Usage

-You can add a check to redis when configure the heartcheck
+You can check any redis connection that there's in your app.
+Each service need to respond to `:name` (an indetifier) and `:connection` (an activerecord connection)

 ```ruby
 Heartcheck.setup do |config|